isomerpages/moe-henryparkpri/_school-info/eLearning Platforms & Logins.md

 <ul data-tight="true" class="tight">
 <li>
 <p>Please ensure that no other users are signed in.
 If there is other user,
-please log out or user "Guest Mode" to sign in.</p>
+please log out or use “Guest Mode” to sign in.</p>
 </li>
 <li>
 <p>Please do not save any passwords in the web browser to avoid login issues